-Exotic traditional food, dhido is prepared by cooking millet flour, wheat flour, buckwheat flour, or maize flour in a traditional way.
-It is a healthy dish made by adding flour in hot water.
+Exotic traditional food, dhido is prepared by cooking millet flour, wheat flour, buckwheat flour, or maize flour traditionally.
+It is a healthy dish made by adding flour to hot water.

-It is cooked by stirring the batter with a cooking spatula until it gets a consistency texture.
+It is cooked by stirring the batter with a cooking spatula until it gets a consistent texture.
 Steaming hot dhido is served with cool liquid.
 Add ghee to enhance the taste.